SQR-073

 Metrics#

-Rate limit information will be logged as part of the log message for each authentication request to Gafaelfawr.
+Rate limit information is logged as part of the log message for each authentication request to Gafaelfawr.
+The rate limit usage is included in the metrics event logged for the authentication request.

 Denial of service protection#